The Wire star Lance Reddick’s cause of death questioned by his family

 The actor’s death led to an outpouring of tributes from the world of entertainment.

-His Wire co-tar Wendell Pierce wrote on social media that Reddick was “a man of great strength and grace.”
+His Wire co-tar Wendell Pierce wrote on social media that Reddick was “a man of great strength and grace”.

 “As talented a musician as he was an actor,” Pierce continued.
 “The epitome of class.
 A sudden unexpected sharp painful grief for our artistic family.
 An unimaginable suffering for his personal family and loved ones.
 Godspeed my friend.
 You made your mark here.”